kcameron1223/kaylacameron1223/README.md

 - 👋 Hi, I’m Kayla Cameron!
-- 👀 I’m interested in public health (biostatistics and epidemiology) & data analytics.
+- 👀 I’m interested in public health (biostatistics, epidemiology, and health policy) & data analytics.
-- 🌱 I’m currently learning: R, SQL, and Tableau
+- 🌱 I’m currently learning and/or improving on: Excel, R, SQL, and Tableau
-- 💞️ I’m looking to collaborate on: ???
-- 📫 How to reach me: via email at k.cameron1223@yahoo.com
+- 📫 How to reach me: via email at kaylazcameron@gmail.com

 <!---
 kaylacameron1223/kaylacameron1223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.